 The following instructions apply only if you have printed the files on both sides of 8.5 x 11-inch paper, without flipping pages up: Remove 1 inch from the top margin, 1 inch from the left margin, 1 inch from the bottom margin, and 1 inch from the right margin.
 This will result in a document that is 6.5 inches wide and 9 inches high, with 0.5 inches of extra space on the left margin, which will give you room for binding.

-To buy the physical book, please see one of these links: Amazon, Amazon UK, Barnes and Noble, the Book Depository in the UK, Booktopia in Australia, Amazon Japan.
+To buy the physical book, please see one of these links: Amazon, Amazon UK, Barnes and Noble, the Book Depository in the UK, Booktopia in Australia, and Amazon Japan.
 Any bookstore can order the book from Ingram, our publisher.

 To acquire the ability to learn kanji and other characters as they are actually written in Japan, we suggest that you spend some time writing them in accordance with their prescribed stroke orders.
 If you become familiar with stroke orders, you will be more likely to recognize the characters when they are written in non-standard fashion, as they often are in Japan.
-To see the prescribed stroke orders for hiragana, katakana, and the 608 kanji that we teach in the book, please download and save the following files.
+To see the prescribed stroke orders for hiragana, katakana, and the 608 kanji that we teach in the first book, please download and save the following files.
 You may wish to print these documents and refer to them when you practice writing these characters.

-If you have any questions or comments about the book, please write them in the box below.
+If you have any questions or comments about the books, please write them in the box below.
 We will do our best to reply to every message that we receive, and we will post the ones that are of general interest on this page.
 If you would rather contact us privately, you may send an email to email@example.com.